shah-zeb-naveed/data-structures-and-algorithms/README.md

 # Strings:
-- While working with characters, ASCII value of a character may help like ord(c) - ord('a')
+- While working with characters, ASCII value of a character: ord(c) - ord('a')
-- ASCIIs as index will give an array of length 26
+  - array of length 26
-- Two pointers (e.g. Expand and Contract, left and right, one fixed and one moves for a starting point, etc.)
+- Two pointers (e.g. Expand and Contract (tracking longest substring), left and right (two sum 2), one fixed and one moves from a starting point (, both move but one fast forwards (substring subsequence), etc.)
 - Keeping counts in dict
-**- While processing string, check if dropping irrelevant characters reduces runtime**
+  - While processing string, check if dropping irrelevant characters reduces runtime
   - Instead of comparing dictionaries of counters, can we just keep a count of how many characters have been found?
   - formed_count
-- instead of comparing dicitonaries, compare array???
 - Inside loops, avoid creating new strings every time and use pointers.
 - While processing strings, do see if stacks can help
 - Deterministic Finite Automation
   - problems where we have to process a user input with multiple conditions to account for, especially string processing, -> solution using if/else or dict
   - Make as many states to keep it simple
   - See if using list of hashmaps can simplify the code:
     - Index corresponds to state number
     - Hashmap at the index tells which keys are allowed and the key to state mapping
-- When wanna group stuff, connected components is one way but if working with strings, and trying to group different sequences of strings together, designing a hash key to use might be the only way to go about it.
+- When wanna group stuff, connected components is one way
+  - but if working with strings, and trying to group different sequences of strings together, designing a hash key might be the only way to go about it.
   - Can use collisions to our advantage.
   - See if processing char by char makes more logical sense or splitting by a delimiter.

 # Linked-lists
 - Linked Lists would need a dummy node (or None) or two pointer approach in many case.
 Two pointer could be a fast and slow (to detect cycle or middle point).
-Or it could be in same direction and speed but with a gap to find from last nth node.
+Or it could be in same direction and speed but with different locations or a given gap to find from last nth node.
 - May not actually need a dummy node in somecases like palindrome detection.
-- Can start slow/fast at differnent locations.
 - Confirm sentinal value for dummy based on allowed input range (can use string)
-- Floyd's algorithm to detect cycles in linked lists.
-If there's a cycle, the rabbit and turtle will meet at some point other than starting point.
 - While inserting in linked list, first set the next of the new element.
 This will reduce 1 additional line of code instead of saving tmp pointer.
 - although access to linked list is O(n) but see if double linked list and/or saving pointers in hashmap can be leveraged for O(1) removal.